Azure/azure-iot-sdk-csharp/.github/CONTRIBUTING.md

         3. Run the E2E test suite and ensure that all the tests pass successfully.
 You can also test against the [CI script](https://github.com/Azure/azure-iot-sdk-csharp/blob/main/jenkins/windows_csharp.cmd) that is used in our gated build system.

     e) Samples:
-    Add relevant samples to the [Azure IoT Samples for C# Repo](https://github.com/Azure-Samples/azure-iot-samples-csharp).
+    Add relevant samples to the respective sample directory, such as [Azure IoT hub device samples for .NET](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/iothub/device/samples).
 Make sure to add a supporting readme file demonstrating the steps to run the sample.

     f) Documentation:
     To make sure that the API documentation can be generated from our code, we follow the following format for class and method signatures: